SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 inside special members like ``init`` or ``subscript`` it is the name of that keyword, and at the top level of a file it is the name of the current module.

-An :newTerm:`array literal` represent an ordered collection, made up of items of the same type.
+An :newTerm:`array expression` is an ordered collection of values.
 It has the following form:

 .. syntax-outline::